rubygarage/rubygarage.github.com/slides/rspec_new.markdown

 --
 ### Changes

-Sometimens you expect some code (wrapped in a proc) to change the state of some object.
+Sometimes you expect some code (wrapped in a proc) to change the state of some object.
 There is a convenient way to check it with rspec:

 ```ruby